ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

     ```
     {: screen}

 1. View the node processes running on a Windows Server.
+Run the following command in PowerShell.

     ```txt
-    PS > get-process | Where-Object {$_ -match 'node'}
+    get-process | Where-Object {$_ -match 'node'}
     ```
     {: pre}